 The CloudCenter platform uses Hazelcast in CCM HA setup.
 Hazelcast recommends clustered VMs be deployed within one region.
-To adhere to the Hazelcast recommendation, the CloudCenter platform should ideally be deployed in the same region with multiple availability zones.
+To adhere to the Hazelcast recommendation, the CloudCenter platform should ideally be deployed in the same region with multiple zones.

 The CCO HA procedure is intricate and requires deeper DevOps knowledge.
 First consult with your company's DevOps team and ensure that each requirement in this section is addressed.

-To ensure high availability, at least onemust be installed and configured in each cloud (region) or datacenter in a CloudCenter deployment.
 The CCO servers run concurrently behind a load balancer.
 Each server is active and all servers in the cluster perform orchestration tasks in parallel.
 If one of the servers in the cluster goes offline, the other active servers continue to handle orchestration tasks.
 When the offline server comes back online, data is synchronized from the active servers automatically.